NTFS for Mac: Free Options Explained (What's Truly Free & What's Not)

 Free NTFS for Mac tools like Mounty can enable basic NTFS write access, but they rely on experimental system components and offer no long-term stability guarantees.
 For occasional, low-risk file transfers, free NTFS solutions may be acceptable.

-However, if you regularly work with NTFS drives or handle important data, it is significantly beneficial from a paid NTFS for Mac driver that provides stability, compatibility, and system-level integration.
+However, if you regularly work with NTFS drives or handle important data, it is significantly beneficial to use a paid NTFS for Mac driver that provides stability, compatibility, and system-level integration.

 QIs free NTFS safe?